Limited upgrades make the iPhone 14 a tough sell when it comes to upgrading, and the device is largely overshadowed by the iPhone 14 Pro.

 Why you can trust iMore Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The iPhone 14 is one of the most perplexing phones Apple has put out in recent memory.
-The phone is fantastic, but it's not enough of an upgrade over the iPhone 13 to recommend making the jump, and it's overshadowed by the much more impressive iPhone 14 Pro.
+The phone is still fantastic since its release in September 2022, but it's not enough of an upgrade over the iPhone 13 to recommend making the jump, alongside it being overshadowed by the much more impressive iPhone 14 Pro.

-Make no mistake, the iPhone 14 really is one of the best iPhones the company has ever created.
-But it improves on the iPhone 13 in only a couple of key areas, which means Apple is relying heavily on small changes to convince people to upgrade.
+The iPhone 14 is one of the best iPhones the company has ever made.
+But it improves on the iPhone 13 in only a few key areas, which means Apple relied heavily on these small changes to convince some users to upgrade.

 iPhone 14: Price and availability

-In the U.S. Apple has not changed the price of its “entry-level” flagship iPhone from last year.
-However, the entry-level model is now the iPhone 14, not the mini.
-This means prices start at $799, or $899 for the iPhone 14 Plus.
+In the U.S., Apple didn't change the price of its “entry-level” flagship iPhone compared to iPhone 13 in 2021.
+However, over six months since its release, the entry-level model is still the iPhone 14, not the mini.
+This means prices start at $799 or $899 for the iPhone 14 Plus.

 |Storage||iPhone 14||iPhone 14 Plus|

-Be warned, while the iPhone 14 remains the same price in the U.S., there is a very good chance that if you live elsewhere the price may have changed.
-Prices in the UK, for example, are higher than last year and may push more users towards carrier plans as opposed to buying the phone outright.
-The iPhone 14 can be purchased from Apple.com or any Apple store, as well as premium resellers and carriers.
+Be warned, while the iPhone 14 remains the same price in the U.S., there is a very good chance that if you live elsewhere, the price may have changed.
+Prices in the U.K., for example, are higher than what they were in 2021, and may push more users towards carrier plans instead of buying the phone outright.
+The iPhone 14 can still be purchased from Apple.com or any Apple store, as well as from premium resellers and carriers.

 iPhone 14: Hardware and design